 But there is more than just fittingness.
 After all, if Mary is immaculately conceived, then it would follow that she would not suffer the corruption in the grave, which is a consequence of sin [Gen. 3:17, 19].

 All Christians believe that one day we will all be raised in a glorious form and then caught up and rendered immaculate to be with Jesus forever (1 Thess.
 4:17; Rev. 21:27).
-As the first person to say "yes" to the good news of Jesus (Luke 1:38), Mary is in a sense the prototypical Christian, and received early the blessings we will all one day be given.
+As the first person to say “yes” to the good news of Jesus (Luke 1:38), Mary is the prototypical Christian and received early the blessings we will all one day be given.

 The Bible Only?

-Since the Immaculate Conception and Assumption are not explicit in Scripture, Fundamentalists conclude that the doctrines are false.
-Here, of course, we get into an entirely separate matter, the question of sola scriptura, or the Protestant "Bible only" theory.
+Since the Immaculate Conception and Assumption are not explicit in Scripture, Protestant critics conclude that the doctrines are false.
+Here, of course, we get into an entirely separate matter, the question of sola scriptura, or the Protestant “Bible only” theory.
 There is no room in this tract to consider that idea.
-Let it just be said that if the position of the Catholic Church is true, then the notion of sola scriptura is false.
-There is then no problem with the Church officially defining a doctrine which is not explicitly in Scripture, so long as it is not in contradiction to Scripture.
+Let it just be said that there is no problem with the Church defining a doctrine that is not explicitly in Scripture, so long as does not contradict Scripture.

-The Catholic Church was commissioned by Christ to teach all nations and to teach them infallibly—guided, as he promised, by the Holy Spirit until the end of the world (John 14:26, 16:13).
-The mere fact that the Church teaches that something is definitely true is a guarantee that it is true (cf. Matt.
+The Catholic Church was commissioned by Christ to teach all nations infallibly until the end of the world (John 14:26, 16:13).
+The mere fact that the Church teaches that something is definitely true is a guarantee that it is true (see Matt.
 28:18-20, Luke 10:16, 1 Tim.
 3:15).